G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 “I don’t believe there was a man there who understood one word of what I sang,” he wrote.
 “But they got the message.”

 After his release from prison, Mr. Liddy finally broke his silence about his role in Watergate with the publication of “Will,” which was well-received by many of his former antagonists.
-Washington Post investigative reporter Bob Woodward described the book as the “self-portrait of a zealot,” but also noted that it contained “an embarrassment of riches” growing out of “his blustery conceit and his freedom from any guilt about what he did. . . .
+Washington Post investigative reporter Bob Woodward described the book as the “self-portrait of a zealot,” but he also noted that it contained “an embarrassment of riches” growing out of “his blustery conceit and his freedom from any guilt about what he did. . . .
 His story rings true,” Woodward wrote in his review.

 In an unusual twist, Mr. Liddy teamed up with Leary, his former nemesis, for a series of debates on college campuses.
-The two men were the unlikely co-stars of a 1983 film documentary called “Return Engagement,” in which they traded compliments as well as barbs.
+The men were the unlikely co-stars of the 1983 documentary film “Return Engagement,” in which they traded compliments as well as barbs.

 Mr. Liddy deplored Leary’s “very dangerous” ideas while praising his “marvelous elfin sense of wit and Irish humor.”
-Leary depicted Mr. Liddy as “intelligent,” “highly educated” and “deeply idealistic,” but attacked him for “turning America into a banana republic.”
+Leary depicted Mr. Liddy as “intelligent,” “highly educated” and “deeply idealistic” but attacked him for “turning America into a banana republic.”

-“He’s Darth Vader to my Luke Skywalker,” said the former Harvard professor and drug guru, who served a 3 1/2-year term for possession of marijuana following the Poughskeepie drug bust.
+“He’s Darth Vader to my Luke Skywalker,” said Leary, who served more than three years for possession of marijuana following the Poughskeepsie drug bust.

 Mr. Liddy’s career as a screen villain took off in the early 1980s with the role of the dreaded Capt.
-William “Mr. Real Estate” Maynard on the NBC police drama “Miami Vice,” which was followed by a series of cameo appearances in other television shows.
+William “Mr. Real Estate” Maynard on the NBC police drama “Miami Vice,” which was followed by cameo appearances in other shows.
 On the old Nashville Network cable channel, he co-starred as a crime boss in the short-lived series “18 Wheels of Justice,” a program that he boasted had “no redeeming social value.”

 Success on the lecture circuit led to the “G. Gordon Liddy Show,” a radio talk show that was carried by more than 270 stations across the country and reached an estimated 10 million listeners.
 He found a wide following for his brand of macho wit.

 His standard reply to callers asking how he was doing: “Virile, vigorous and potent.”
-To those asking for his views on the Second Amendment, he replied, “I believe in gun control.
+To those asking for his views on the Second Amendment, he replied: “I believe in gun control.
 Hold the gun steadily and hit what you aim at.”

 In recent years, he hawked the “Stacked and Packed” wall calendar, which he claimed featured “America’s most beautiful women, heavily armed.”